-- Pre-requisites: one course with significant African-American content
+- Pre-requisites: 3.0 GPA & one course with significant African-American content

-- Fisk University is an Historically Black University (HBU)
+- Fisk University is a Historically Black University (HBU)

 From its earliest days, Fisk has played a leadership role in the education of African Americans.
 Fisk faculty and alumni have been among America's intellectual, artistic and civic leaders in every generation since the University's beginning.
 Among its alumni are W.E.B Du Bois (class of 1888), social critic and cofounder of the NAACP; John W. Work, Sr., John W. Work Jr. and John W. Work III, acclaimed composer-musicologists; Thurgood Marshall, Supreme Court Justice; John Hope Franklin, eminent historian; and Nikki Giovanni, poet.

-More African-American alumni of Fisk go on to get their PhDs than any institution, black or white, in the United States.
+More African-American alumni of Fisk go on to get their PhDs than any 3rd level educational institution in the United States.

 It is the responsibility of individual students to have the courses they intend to take approved by each department chair.
-A Credit Approval Form will be included in the acceptance packet for the Fisk Program.
+A Credit Approval Form is available on each student's Studio Abroad application.

 Some departments may limit the number of courses taken off-campus that may count toward a major, or they may have other regulations about how such courses transfer.
-It is essential that students confer with their advisors and department chairpersons well in advance of leaving for Nashville in order to plan their academic programs and avoid problems.
+It is essential that students confer with their advisors and department chairpersons well in advance of leaving for Nashville in order to plan their academic programs.

 In order to get full academic credit for a semester's work at Fisk University, SLU students must take at least sixteen semester hours.
 With prior approval by the appropriate SLU department chair, students may take any course offered at Fisk University as long as the student is qualified and there is space available.